Deering, Maine

-Deering was a town in Cumberland County, Maine which was incorporated in 1871 and annexed by the neighboring City of Portland in 1899.
-Until 1871, the town was part of Saccarappa, which also included what is now neighboring Westbrook.
+Deering was a city in Cumberland County, Maine, United States which was incorporated in 1871 and annexed by the neighboring City of Portland in 1899.
+Until 1871, Deering was a part of Saccarappa, which also included what is now neighboring Westbrook.
 In that year, the towns split with little opposition.
-The 1880 United States Census counted 4,324 residents of the newly formed town.
+The 1880 United States census counted 4,324 residents of the newly formed town.
 In 1892, Deering was incorporated as a city.
-In 1899, Deering was annexed by Portland, becoming the northern neighborhoods of the city.
+In 1899, Deering was annexed by Portland, becoming one of the northern neighborhoods of the city.

+Mitchell's Hill

+Mitchell's Hill is a hill in the Deering Highlands neighborhood.
+At its summit, the hill stands around 140 ft feet above sea level.
+It runs northeast-to-southwest, approximately from Woodfords Corner to Stevens Avenue.
+Brighton Avenue runs northwest-to-southeast through its mid-section.

+A cemetery is believed to have existed on the southern side of the hill, for John Bailey (1701–1770), a deacon in what was then Falmouth, Province of Massachusetts Bay (Portland today), was buried there.